LarsTollefsen/Social-Media-Total-Followers/README.md

 ### TWITTER

 Twitter API needs tweepy installed to handle the authorization, but other than that it's the same process as the others to get the data.
+Be aware that you need four keys here.
+You need to register and wait for your developer application to go through to be able to get all these 4 keys.

 ### RUN GUI